bluefloyd00/snowflet/README.md

 Ad hoc tool for executing pipeline in snowflake, the tool read a yaml file which describe the pipeline steps, and provides method to either run the pipeline or test it (unit and/or uat) <br />

 ### Notes
-All the query shall be compliant with the follow:
+All the query file shall be compliant with the follow (including CTE for mock data):
-- database and shcema sql files shall be explicit i.e. "database"."schema"."table" or database.schema.table
+- database and schema shall be explicit i.e. "database"."schema"."table" or database.schema.table
-- tables in mock data are defined like "database.schema.table"

 ### Methods